khadijah077/RSA-Package/README.md

 # RSA-Package
-RSA-Package program includes RSA encryption , decreption , signing and verifying the signture .
+RSA-Package program includes RSA encryption , decryption , signing and verifying the signature .
 Both command based and GUI is provided